A quick recap on what happened in 1971? What is Rajnath Singh reminding Pakistan of?

 Around November 26, 1971, India began to nibble at East Pakistani territory.
 Pakistan, instead of cutting its losses and calling quits, in a desperate gamble escalated the conflict by launching air/ground attacks in the West on December 3, 1971.

-By 16 December, 13 days after the war broke out, Pakistan's commander General Amir Abullah Khan Niazi surrendered Dacca, handing over his service revolver to Indian Lieutenant-General J.S.
-Aurora.
+By 16 December, 13 days after the war broke out, Pakistan's commander General Amir Abdullah Khan Niazi surrendered Dacca, handing over his service revolver to Indian Lieutenant-General J S Aurora.

 In this war, over 3,800 soldiers of India and Pakistan sacrificed their lives to end the genocide Pakistan had been conducting against the Bengali population of East Pakistan.
 The war stripped Pakistan of more than half of its population and with nearly one-third of its army in captivity.